Mask Alive Art Collection

 The Mask Alive Art Collection Archive currently has over 500 pieces of art catalogued online through Artwork Archive.
 These pieces have been used by cultural performance arts groups including ballet folklórico troupes, mariachi bands, taiko drum groups, and theater companies all over the state of Arizona for over 40 years.
 This collection is a community archive of Arizona's performance arts traditions and continues to grow each year.

-Join us on First Friday every month for new masks installations and free programming in the gallery space and in the Arizona Center throughout the evening.
+Our community joined us for First Friday every month for new masks installations and free programming in the gallery space and in the Arizona Center throughout the evening.

 Since 2021 Cultural Coalition has been archiving works of art by Zarco Guerrero that have been used community performance arts organizations throughout Arizona for over 40 years.
 In 2023, we launched our first online exhibits on Artwork Archive and presented pop-up exhibits in the windows of vacant storefront on Main Street in Mesa, Arizona.
 Connecting our communities to the history of cultural performing arts in Arizona, in 2024 we expanded our pop-up exhibits to special events, such as the Latino Heritage event at Heard Museum in Phoenix, and in vacant retail spaces at the Arizona Center.